 Some people effortlessly manage to hide their double lives with astonishing ease.
 One of my closest friends married at 18.
 About four years later her husband took me to one side at a party, extolling the virtues of love and marriage and how special their two children were.
 6 months later I was appalled to hear that he had walked out on his family to set up home with the mistress he’d been having an affair with for ten years.

 How do you do that?
 How do you keep up the pretence?

 During the latter part of my impressionable teenage years, I was going out with someone who was working away from home.
 He would come back every weekend and spend all his time with me.
 I was in love for the very first time.

-It was love, not lust, because I missed him every second we were apart.
+It was love, not lust because I missed him every second we were apart.
 Counting the days and hours until he returned every weekend.
-I spent a year in that dreamy lovesick state of mind, until I found out from a friend that the love of my life was living with someone else during the week.
+I spent a year in that dreamy lovesick state of mind until I found out from a friend that the love of my life was living with another woman during the week.

 How naive was I?
 Too love-struck see through the veil of deceit.

 A few years later I finally managed to pick myself up from being so painfully let down, when I fell for a 6’3′ rugby player with long, curly blond hair and robust thighs.

 I flirted with him outrageously for weeks until he asked me out which was when he plucked up the courage to tell me he had been engaged for three years and didn’t know how to break it off.
 I then became a shoulder for him to cry on.

 Sadly, my unconditional counselling efforts backfired on me when he married his finance and I escaped to the Channel Islands.